google-deepmind/dm_nevis/README.md

         -h                | Help message
 ```

-If run for the first time, pass the option `-b` alongside other commands to
+If running for the first time, pass the option `-b` alongside other commands to
 build the **docker** (`nevis-data`).
 The develop mode is useful if you need to
 change the codebase (e.g. for adding a new dataset) and need to debug quickly
 without having to re-building the docker everytime (you still need to build the